An excellent article on keeping your knives in order by Chad Ward.

 Do not cook with lots of sugar or tomatoes for prolonged periods of time as it can affect the oil coating.

-Scrub with steel wool and scouring powder, rinse and dry it.
+Wash with hot water and dry thoroughly.
+Now and again scrub gently with steel wool and scouring powder or salt, rinse and dry it.
 Heat for a minute or two until the bottom is too hot for your hand.
 Rub with a paper towel and oil and let it stand overnight.
-Sprinkle a teaspoon of salt in the pan, heat again, and rub vigorously for a moment with paper towels, rub pan clean.
+Clean with salt as for seasoning above.

 How to cook in a carbon steel pan without sticking